 As suggested above, planar magnetic headphone drivers are also dynamic and work on the principle of electromagnetic induction.

-Planar magnetic headphones can be thought of as a middle-ground choice between moving-coil dynamic headphones and high-end electrostatic headphones.
-In general, we’ll find that planar magnetic headphones have the low distortion advantages of electrostatics without needing any extra hardware (though headphone amps can help improve the performance of planar magnetic headphones in certain situations).
+Planar magnetic headphones can be considered a middle-ground choice between moving-coil dynamic headphones and high-end electrostatic headphones.
+In general, we'll find that planar magnetic headphones have the low distortion advantages of electrostatics without needing any extra hardware (though headphone amps can help improve the performance of planar magnetic headphones in certain situations).

 So how do they differ from their moving-coil dynamic counterparts?

 To start, planar magnetic headphone drivers have their conductive elements embedded within their diaphragms.
 The thin conductive material traces are part of the diaphragm rather than being attached to the diaphragm.

 Strong flat magnets are positioned directly to either side of the diaphragm.

 There must be space between the magnetic planes in order for air to escape the driver and sound waves to move out of the driver.
 Note, too, that the magnets are designed as close as possible to the diaphragm for maximal magnetic field strength around the diaphragm but must be positioned far enough away that the conductive element with the diaphragm doesn't stick to either of the two magnetic planes.

 Here is a simplified cross-sectional diagram of a planar magnetic headphone driver: